int19h/jbomohi/dict/re'au'e/comments.md

 and ugly; the contrast of "au" was euphonious and pleasing to me.
 So, there you have it, in all of its nasty detail and workings.

+## 2014-12-25T13:07:37Z — zozeizeizeizeifaho (comment 1539, in reply to 1538)

+Re: Etymology?

+krtisfranks wrote:
+> (a novel)

+That is quite an explanation, thanks for taking the time.
+I've warmed up to the length of it now, mostly because I can see it being used as a type of {ja'a} for SE (to mu'a tu'e
+> i sei A cusku mi broda
+> i sei B cusku do se xu broda
+> i sei A cusku se'u je'u nai mi re'au'e broda toi) - the ja'a-type words are usually a syllable longer than the corresponding na-type word so being two syllables longer isn't that bad really.